Sydney Carlin (RAF officer): Early life

-World War I
+First World War

-Just over a year after the British entry into World War I, he re-enlisted on 8 August 1915; the army refunded half (£9) of the money he had bought himself out with in 1909.
-Serving in Belgium with the 18th Royal Hussars he was awarded the Distinguished Conduct Medal on 5 August 1915, and was later commissioned as a second lieutenant in September 1915 and made a lieutenant in May 1916.
-He lost a leg serving in the Battle of Longueval/Delville Wood, on the Somme in 1916, while commanding a Royal Engineers Field Company section holding a trench against repeated German counter-attacks.
+Just over a year after the British entry into the First World War, Carlin re-enlisted on 8 August 1915; the army refunded half (£9) of the money he had bought himself out with in 1909.
+Serving in Belgium with the 18th Royal Hussars, he was awarded the Distinguished Conduct Medal on 5 August 1915, and was later commissioned as a second lieutenant in September 1915.
+He was promoted to lieutenant in May 1916.
+Carlin lost a leg in the Battle of Longueval/Delville Wood, on the Somme in 1916, while commanding a Royal Engineers Field Company section holding a trench against repeated German counter-attacks.
 For this action he was awarded the Military Cross in October.

-Extraordinarily, he joined the Royal Flying Corps in 1917, following his recovery.
+Carlin joined the Royal Flying Corps (RFC) in 1917, following his recovery.
 On 12 March 1918, Carlin was seconded from the Royal Engineers to the RFC.
 After serving as an instructor at the Central Flying School, he was posted in May 1918 to No. 74 Squadron RAF flying S.E.5As, where he earned his nickname "Timbertoes".
 Carlin is recorded as an ace balloon buster, with five balloons downed; he was also an ace against aircraft, with four machines claimed destroyed, and one aircraft 'driven down out of control'.
 His exploits earned him the Distinguished Flying Cross.

-On 9 August 1918 Lieutenant Carlin was promoted to temporary captain.
+On 9 August 1918, Carlin was promoted to temporary captain.
 In early September he was involved in a mid-air collision with his commanding officer, Major Keith Caldwell, but was relatively unscathed.
 On 21 September Carlin was shot down over Hantay by Unteroffizier Siegfried Westphal of Jasta 29 and held as a prisoner of war.
 He was repatriated on 13 December 1918 and admitted to the RAF Central Hospital on Christmas Day 1918.
-Carlin relinquished his commission on "account of ill-health contracted on active service" on 7 August 1919. and retained the rank of lieutenant.
+Carlin relinquished his commission on "account of ill-health contracted on active service" on 7 August 1919, and retained the rank of lieutenant.